 All students study separate GCSEs in English Language and English Literature, following the AQA specifications.
-Year 9 is focused on securing students’ skills for the GCSEs, before moving onto completing the examined content in Years 10 and 11.
+The first half of Year 9 is focused on securing students’ skills for the GCSEs, before moving onto completing the examined content towards the end of Year 9 and throughout Years 10 and 11.
 We take an integrated approach to the course, with linguistic and literary skills being taught side-by-side.

 In GCSE English Language, students analyse a variety of fiction and non-fiction texts, from the nineteenth, twentieth and twenty-first centuries.
 Students also refine their writing skills, both for creative purposes (including writing descriptions and narratives) and to give their views for different audiences.
 Finally, spoken language is enhanced, with a separate grade being awarded for presentation skills.